We all have moments when we have good riffs, chord progressions, or song ideas but we can’t create a good song structure.

 Each of us arranges a song in our way.
 But if you are stuck and don’t know how to do it, you need to have a song structure template.

-But before you create your song structure template, you need to know how to get started, and I have a guide for you.
+But before you create your song structure template, you need to know how to get started.

 Best Way To Structure A Song

 A good recorded or mixed song is great but if it doesn’t have a proper structure, it won’t sound good and won’t become a hit.
 So, I created a beginner’s guide on how to create song arrangements and structure.